parthpatel-dev/hello_world_sample/README.md

 # hello_world_sample

-This is a sample for repo.
+This is a sample repo.